Can I take an online quiz to evaluate my interests?

 Yes.
 We conduct a graduation ceremony once a year, in May or June, in the Washington D.C. area.
-Students who graduate between June 30 of the previous year and March 31 of the current year are invited to attend the commencement ceremony along with family members.
+Students who graduate between August 15 of the previous year and May 15 of the current year are invited to attend.
 Students who do not wish to participate in the ceremony will have their diploma and transcripts mailed to them.

 Our university complies with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and state and local requirements regarding students with disabilities.
 In compliance with federal and state regulations.
 For more information, email us at firstname.lastname@example.org.

 Do I ever have to visit a physical campus?